om-mani-padme-hum/ezobjects-mysql/README.md

   _favoriteDay: 2019-09-01T05:00:00.000Z }
 ```

-## Module Exports

-The EZ Objects module exports three functions:

-### ezobjects.createTable(objectConfig, db)
-A function that creates a MySQL table corresponding to the configuration outlined in `objectConfig`, if it doesn't already exist.

-### ezobjects.createClass(objectConfig)
-A function that creates an ES6 class corresponding to the configuration outlined in `objectConfig`, with constructor, initializer, getters, setters, and also delete, insert, load, and update if `tableName` is configured.
-The resulting class is both returned from the function and exported from the `ezobjects-mysql` module.

-### ezobjects.instanceOf(obj, constructorName)
-A function that tests whether a given class `obj` is an instance of `constructorName`, meaning `constructorName` is the name of the object's constructor, or the name of any constructor in the object's prototype chain.

 ## EZ Object Types

 See the table below for a list of EZ Object types along with their JavaScript type and default value, as well